-However, most lenders are now bringing this to an end from 31 October 2020.
-If you think you may be struggling to repay mortgages, loans (including credit cards and overdrafts), vehicle financing, and other financial products, you may still be able to negotiate a payment holiday, but you'll need to organise it ASAP and there is no obligation for lenders to agree once the deadline passes.
+Most lenders brought these to an end on 31 October 2020, but some have extended their offers for applications until 31 Match 2021.
+If you think you may be struggling to repay mortgages, loans (including credit cards and overdrafts), vehicle financing, and other financial products, you may still be able to negotiate a payment holiday, but you'll need to organise it ASAP and there is no obligation for lenders to agree to give you a payment holiday at all.